 The UK Government has released its information for the public on the outbreak of Coronavirus (COVID-19), including statistics on the current situation in the UK and information about its vaccination programme.

 You can also read its guidance on the safe use of Places of Worship.

-This Guidance is offered to the Dioceses of England and Wales to offer advice for safe communal worship in Catholic churches during the Covid-19 pandemic.
+This Guidance is offered to the Dioceses of England and Wales to offer advice for safe communal worship in Catholic churches as Covid-19 restrictions ease.

 As we focus on caring for the sick and dying and promoting the respect owed to life in all its vulnerability, we hold this important intention up to the Lord by praying to St Joseph, patron saint of the sick.